gusdebbaja/augment-splunk-ansible/REFACTOR.md

 - install_splunk.yml # install splunk or upgrade splunk if its installed with lower version
 - deploy_apps.yml # deploy apps, this should be dynamic (meaning, we should be able to selectively deploy only search head apps  or clustermanager apps etc... maybe using tags or --limits).
 - check_install_deploy_apps.yml # apply all above.

+It is very important that these playbooks must work for any type of splunk deployment, whether it is standalone, distributed, clustered, etc...

 Playbooks currently are very verbose by default. it is good to have this verbosity when troubleshooting. but this should be toggleable.
 Ideally, we should be able to adjust verbosity levels via a variable or similar and also assign different verbosity level to different components, like deploy_apps for search heads, or install of universal forwarders etc...